 The PhD in Education provides advanced theory and methods in educational research and in specific content areas.
 The PhD degree is a research-oriented degree intended for students interested in becoming educational researchers and assume faculty positions in colleges or university teacher education programs.
 This program is designed for students already possessing education beyond the undergraduate level (master’s degree or equivalent).

-A primary focus of preparing candidates to assume various positions in post-secondary education, leadership in community education, faculty positions in colleges or university, or teacher education programs.
-Working with faculty advisors, candidates create and implement a program of study that provides comprehensive knowledge of research with bi/multilingual communities, equity in education contexts, and educational policies.
+The primary focus of preparing students to assume various positions in post-secondary education, leadership in community education, faculty positions in colleges or university or teacher education programs.
+Working with major professors (faculty advisors), students create and implement a program of study that provides comprehensive knowledge of research with bi/multilingual communities, equity in education contexts and educational policies.

-A primary focus of preparing candidates to assume various positions in post-secondary, K-12, or free-choice education organizations.
-Working with faculty advisors, candidates create and implement a program of study that fosters theory-based knowledge and skills and practical research experience necessary for future career ambitions in STEM education.
-Within this area, there are three specializations:
+The primary focus of preparing candidates to assume various positions in post-secondary, K-12 or free-choice education organizations.
+Working with major professors (faculty advisors), candidates create and implement a program of study that fosters theory-based knowledge and skills and practical research experience necessary for future career ambitions in STEM education.
+Within this option, there are three focus areas:

 The Agricultural Education option’s primary focus is to prepare candidates to assume leadership/faculty positions in university agricultural education programs.
 Students develop an individual program of study that provides a strong theoretical foundation and practical research experience in some area of interest in agricultural education.

 Dr. Carol McKiel, firstname.lastname@example.org, 541-737-1546